GAMBLEGHOST/GAMBLEGHOST/README.md

         Connie irl perhaps !
        Gigi     -    fictkin
       Offtab / Drawing / Doing ponies most of the time.
-      Oftenly at the dandys world area
+      Oftenly at the dandys world area.
-Drawing gambleghost and putting en anyday
+      Drawing gambleghost and putting them anyday!!